johnwcowan/r7rs-work/RoleBasedAccessControl.md

-'''This page is a pre-SRFI, but has nothing to do with R7RS.'''
+**This page is a pre-SRFI, but has nothing to do with R7RS.**

-== Abstract ==
+## Abstract

-The idea of role-based access control (RBAC) is that there are ''actions'' that can or cannot be performed on ''resources'' by ''principals'', depending on whether or not a principal belongs to a ''role''.
+The idea of role-based access control (RBAC) is that there are *actions* that can or cannot be performed on *resources* by *principals*, depending on whether or not a principal belongs to a *role*.
 This package allows clients to check what can be done, but it is up to its clients to actually permit or forbid actions based on this information.
-Such checks are done relative to a ''rulebase''; all rulebases are entirely independent from each other.
+Such checks are done relative to a *rulebase*; all rulebases are entirely independent from each other.

 Actions, principals, and roles are all named by symbols.
 Actions are typically verbs like `read`, `write`, `modify`, and `delete`; principals are typically nouns, especially proper names; roles are typically plural nouns.
 However, any of these can be anything at all.
 When setting up a rulebase for use by RBAC, we specify the actions, principals, and roles to be used in that rulebase.
-We can also specify ''rules'' of various types.
+We can also specify *rules* of various types.
 A rule can say that a principal belongs to a role.
 Another kind of rule specifies that a role is a sub-role of another role; this means that all principals belonging to the first role automatically also belong to the second role.

 A resource is named by a list of symbols representing a path in an abstract hierarchy.
-A rule specifying that a role is ''allowed'' to perform an action on a resource, implicitly means that the role is also allowed to perform the same action on any sub-resources.
+A rule specifying that a role is *allowed* to perform an action on a resource, implicitly means that the role is also allowed to perform the same action on any sub-resources.
 For example, if role `updaters` is allowed to perform action `write` on the resource `(localhost pub)`, then it is also allowed to perform that action on the sub-resource `(localhost pub canada)`.
-However, if a rule specifies that a role is ''blocked'' from taking a given action on a given resource, then principals belonging to that role cannot perform that action on the specified resource or its sub-resources.
+However, if a rule specifies that a role is *blocked* from taking a given action on a given resource, then principals belonging to that role cannot perform that action on the specified resource or its sub-resources.
 By default, all roles are blocked from performing any action on the empty resource named `()`.
 Resources are not declared in a rulebase, but are deduced from their presence in allow and block rules.

-Finally, principals can be members of ''groups'', and groups can belong to roles in the same way that principals can.
+Finally, principals can be members of *groups*, and groups can belong to roles in the same way that principals can.
 We determine if a principal belongs to a group based on procedures that specify which principals are in the group.
-A group also has a ''lead member'' declared for it; at query time, if a group's procedures say that the lead member is not part of the group, an error is signaled if an attempt is made to allow or block a group member from taking an action.
+A group also has a *lead member* declared for it; at query time, if a group's procedures say that the lead member is not part of the group, an error is signaled if an attempt is made to allow or block a group member from taking an action.

-== Rulebase constructor ==
+## Rulebase constructor

 `(make-rbac)`

 Return a rulebase with no actions, principals, roles, groups, or rules.

-== Adding and removing rulebase objects ==
+## Adding and removing rulebase objects

-`(rbac-add-action `''rulebase action''`)`
+`(rbac-add-action `*rulebase action*`)`

-Add the symbol ''action'' to ''rulebase''.
+Add the symbol *action* to *rulebase*.

-`(rbac-remove-action `''rulebase action''`)`
+`(rbac-remove-action `*rulebase action*`)`

-Remove the symbol ''action'' from ''rulebase''.
+Remove the symbol *action* from *rulebase*.

-`(rbac-add-principal `''rulebase principal''`)`
+`(rbac-add-principal `*rulebase principal*`)`

-Add the symbol ''principal'' to ''rulebase''.
+Add the symbol *principal* to *rulebase*.

-`(rbac-remove-principal `''rulebase principal''`)`
+`(rbac-remove-principal `*rulebase principal*`)`

-Remove the symbol ''principal'' from ''rulebase''.
+Remove the symbol *principal* from *rulebase*.

-`(rbac-add-role `''rulebase role''`)`
+`(rbac-add-role `*rulebase role*`)`

-Add the symbol ''role'' to ''rulebase''.
+Add the symbol *role* to *rulebase*.

-`(rbac-remove-role `''rulebase role''`)`
+`(rbac-remove-role `*rulebase role*`)`

-`(rbac-add-group `''rulebase group all-members member? lead-member''`)`
+`(rbac-add-group `*rulebase group all-members member? lead-member*`)`

-Add the symbol ''group'' to ''rulebase'', specifying ''proc'' as the procedure for retrieving and checking group membership and ''lead-member'' for the lead member of the group.
-If ''all-members'' is called with no arguments, it returns a list of all the principals in the group.
-If ''member?'' is called with one argument, a principal, it returns `#t` if the principal is a member of the group and `#f` otherwise.
+Add the symbol *group* to *rulebase*, specifying *proc* as the procedure for retrieving and checking group membership and *lead-member* for the lead member of the group.
+If *all-members* is called with no arguments, it returns a list of all the principals in the group.
+If *member?* is called with one argument, a principal, it returns `#t` if the principal is a member of the group and `#f` otherwise.

-`(rbac-remove-group `''rulebase group''`)`
+`(rbac-remove-group `*rulebase group*`)`

-== Adding and removing rulebase relationships ==
+## Adding and removing rulebase relationships

-`(rbac-add-in-role `''rulebase principals role''`)`
+`(rbac-add-in-role `*rulebase principals role*`)`

-Adds a rule specifying that the principals and/or groups in the list ''principals'' belong to ''role''.
+Adds a rule specifying that the principals and/or groups in the list *principals* belong to *role*.

-`(rbac-remove-in-role `''rulebase principals role''`)`
+`(rbac-remove-in-role `*rulebase principals role*`)`

-Removes a rule specifying that the principals and/or groups in the list ''principals'' belong to ''role''.
+Removes a rule specifying that the principals and/or groups in the list *principals* belong to *role*.
 Note that this is only effective if exactly the same arguments were passed to `rbac-add-in-role`.

-`(rbac-add-subrole `''rulebase subrole role''`)`
+`(rbac-add-subrole `*rulebase subrole role*`)`

-Adds a rule specifying that the principals belonging to ''subrole'' also belong to ''role''.
+Adds a rule specifying that the principals belonging to *subrole* also belong to *role*.

-`(rbac-remove-in-role `''rulebase principals role''`)`
+`(rbac-remove-in-role `*rulebase principals role*`)`

-Removes a rule specifying that the principals belonging to ''subrole'' belong to ''role''.
+Removes a rule specifying that the principals belonging to *subrole* belong to *role*.
 Note that this is only effective if exactly the same arguments were passed to `rbac-add-subrole`.

-`(rbac-add-allow `''rulebase role actions resource''`)`
+`(rbac-add-allow `*rulebase role actions resource*`)`

-Adds a rule allowing ''role'' to perform any of the actions in the list ''actions'' on ''resource'' or any of its sub-resources.
+Adds a rule allowing *role* to perform any of the actions in the list *actions* on *resource* or any of its sub-resources.

-`(rbac-remove-allow `''rulebase role actions resource''`)`
+`(rbac-remove-allow `*rulebase role actions resource*`)`

-Removes a rule allowing ''role'' to perform any of the actions in the list ''actions'' on ''resource'' or any of its sub-resources.
+Removes a rule allowing *role* to perform any of the actions in the list *actions* on *resource* or any of its sub-resources.
 Note that this is only effective if exactly the same arguments were passed to `rbac-add-allow`.

-`(rbac-add-block`''rulebase role actions resource''`)`
+`(rbac-add-block`*rulebase role actions resource*`)`

-Adds a rule blocking ''role'' from performing any of the actions in the list ''actions'' on ''resource'' or any of its sub-resources.
+Adds a rule blocking *role* from performing any of the actions in the list *actions* on *resource* or any of its sub-resources.

-`(rbac-remove-block `''rulebase role actions resource''`)`
+`(rbac-remove-block `*rulebase role actions resource*`)`

-Removes a rule blocking ''role'' from performing any of the actions in the list ''actions'' on ''resource'' or any of its sub-resources.
+Removes a rule blocking *role* from performing any of the actions in the list *actions* on *resource* or any of its sub-resources.
 Note that this is only effective if exactly the same arguments were passed to `rbac-add-block`.

-== Compiled rulebases ==
+## Compiled rulebases

-`(rbac-compile `''rulebase''`)`
+`(rbac-compile `*rulebase*`)`

-Checks the ''rulebase'' for consistency: that is, actions, principals, roles, and groups referred to in rules have to exist in the rulebase.
+Checks the *rulebase* for consistency: that is, actions, principals, roles, and groups referred to in rules have to exist in the rulebase.
 Returns a compiled form of the rulebase which can be efficiently checked; in particular, all groups and roles are expanded to the corresponding list of principals at this time.
 The objects and rules defined for compiled rulebases cannot be changed.

-`(rbac-allow? `''compiled-rulebase principal action resource''`)`
+`(rbac-allow? `*compiled-rulebase principal action resource*`)`

-Returns `#t` if ''principal'' (or some group it is a member of) belongs to a role which is allowed to perform ''action'' on ''resource'', as specified by ''compiled-rulebase'', and `#f` otherwise.
+Returns `#t` if *principal* (or some group it is a member of) belongs to a role which is allowed to perform *action* on *resource*, as specified by *compiled-rulebase*, and `#f` otherwise.
 Checks that groups include lead members are done at this time.